zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 ## Invited Talks

+- 2026: Beijing University of Posts and Telecommunications (BUPT)
+  Title: Large-Scale Graph Learning From Terrestrial to Non-Terrestrial Networks
 - 2026: Australian Communication Theory Workshop
   Title: Learning Large-Scale Time-Varying Graphs for Laser Inter-Satellite Link Management in LEO Mega-Constellations
 - 2025: IEEE SA Workshop on Semantic Communication and AI-RAN for 6G